How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Proof of the Main Results

-\section{Proof of Theorem \ref{thm_main:weighted_stein}}
+\subsection{Proof of Theorem \ref{thm_main:weighted_stein}}

+To avoid repetition, we prove Theorem \ref{thm_main:weighted_stein} by directly substituting $H=J_F$ from the beginning.
+However, all the steps hold for any general Hurwitz matrix independent of the SA update \eqref{eq:SA_rec}.
 We first present the proof of Theorem \ref{thm_main:weighted_stein} since it forms the stepping stone for the proof of Theorem \ref{thm_main:main_thm}.
-Before beginning the proof, we present the following lemma which will be instrumental in bounding certain terms appearing in the expression for Stein's operator.
 Define the following weight matrices: